Learn Before

 Concept

-Down syndrome is caused by the presence of an extra copy of the 23rd chromosome, resulting in an excessive number of chromosomes: 47, as opposed to 46.
-However, variations of this chromosomal abnormality exist.
-And though it is the most common chromosomal abnormality, births with Down syndrome are random and not linked to any health or socioeconomic patterns.
-We can best explore the variations of the occurrence of Down syndrome through:
+Down syndrome is caused by a chromosomal abnormality involving an extra copy of chromosome 21, resulting in an excessive number of chromosomes (47 instead of the typical 46).
+Although variations of this chromosomal abnormality exist and it is the most common chromosomal condition, occurrences of Down syndrome are generally random and not linked to socioeconomic patterns.
+Its etiology can be further understood by examining the specific genetic types, inheritance patterns, and associated risk factors.

 0